rsyncOSX/RsyncUIBuilt/content/post/freebsd.md

 categories = ["FreeBSD"]
 lastmod = "2024-02-20"
 +++
-I have been using servers as backups and sharing files for a long time.
+I have been using a server at home as backup and sharing files for a long time.
 I have also been very facinated [about ZFS](https://openzfs.org/wiki/Main_Page) as a filesystem and commenced using it as part of OpenSolaris.
 To make a long story short, the size and cost of my servers have reduced over the years.
 Last year, 2023, I sold my dedicated server HW and cabinet.
 On that server, I connected two WD Red Sata SSD discs, 500 GB each, in a mirrored setup by ZFS.
 The server OS was FreeBSD 14, and when the server was sold, I kept my SSDs as a backup of my data.

 # Raspberry Pi4 - 8GB ram

 I am not particularly interested in HW.
 My interests in IT are SW and development.
 But I have read about a Single Board Computer, aka SBC, named Raspberry Pi and I knew there was FreeBSD support for the Pi4.

-And the Raspberry Pi4 with 8 GB RAM is now my server setup.
+And today a Raspberry Pi4 with 8 GB RAM is now my server setup.

 # FreeBSD 14 and Netdata